-During the Clinical Practicum, the Regional Clinical Faculty (RCF) is the student's academic and clinical advisor.
-While enrolled in clinical courses, students will communicate at least biweekly with Regional Clinical Faculty on course progress.
-Professional behavior is expected in all communication and will adhere to the FNU Communication Policy.
-In the case of an urgent clinical incident and the RCF is unavailable, the student should contact the Clinical Director.
+While enrolled in clinical courses, students will communicate at least biweekly with their assigned Regional Clinical Faculty.
+Professional behavior is expected in all communication and must adhere to the FNU Communication Policy.
+In the case of an urgent clinical incident when the RCF is unavailable, the student should contact the Clinical Director.
 If the Clinical Director is unavailable, the student should contact the Department Chair.